-Haralson, a Democrat, was the representative for Georgia's 4th congressional district from 1849 to 1851.
+Haralson was the representative for Georgia’s 4th congressional district and was a Democrat.
+He served from 1849 to 1851.

 From Dec 1843 to Mar 1851, Haralson missed 597 of 2,289 roll call votes, which is 26.1%.
 This is on par with the median of 21.1% among the lifetime records of representatives serving in Mar 1851.
 The chart below reports missed votes over time.

 |Dec 1843-Feb 1844||140||19||13.6%||35th|